Annapurna Circuit Trek

 Tilicho Lake is an underrated side trip on the Annapurna Circuit Trek.
 Not many tourists know about Tilicho Lake before embarking on the Annapurna Circuit, and even fewer decide to take on the adventure.
 However, for those who visit the majestic lake, it is well worth it.

 We recommend trekking to Tilicho Lake for several reasons.
 First, it is an outright gorgeous alpine lake – one of the highest in the world, in fact.
 The lake, which consists of glacial melt from the northern slopes of the Annapurna massif, has an eye-popping blue-green color.
-Being surrounded by towering mountains on all 360-degrees will make you feel like you’re in heaven.
+Being surrounded by towering mountains at all 360 degrees will make you feel like you’re in heaven.
 When you arrive, take a deep breath and listen to the wind.
 You will feel at peace, taking in the grandeur at the lap of the 10th highest peak in the world.

 In addition to its beauty, the Tilicho Lake Trek also makes for a perfect acclimatization hike to cross the Thorong La Pass.
 At 4949 meters (16,236 feet), the climb is not easy.
 However, the effort put forth makes the Thorong La Pass that much easier when its time comes.
 Of course, the Thorong La Pass is 500 meters higher than Tilicho Lake, but you will certainly be more prepared for the pass than if you had not visited Tilicho Lake.

 Last, but not least, Tilicho Lake has a spiritual, mythic quality to it as well.
-Hindus believe that Tilicho Lake is actually the ancient Kak Bhusundi Lake that was mentioned in the epic Ramayana.
+Hindus believe that Tilicho Lake is the ancient Kak Bhusundi Lake that was mentioned in the epic Ramayana.
 The myth tells that Kak Bhusundi (a sage) first told of the happenings of Ramayana to Garuda (king of birds) near this lake.
 So, not only does Tilicho Lake have aesthetic value, but it is also a legendary destination for Hindus.

 To reach Tilicho Lake, we divert to Tilicho Base Camp from Manang.
 Cradled by the mountains, Tilicho Lake Base Camp itself is an incredible spot to stay for the night.
 You wake up and have a steady climb up to the lake and enjoy for a few hours before heading back to Shree Kharka to continue along the Annapurna Circuit Trek path.